By John Tanagho

 Cases involved four victims on average, with boys representing 14% of the victims rescued.

-The study also confirmed what we long suspected: the Philippines is a global hotspot for OSEC, but the crime is also emerging globally in other parts of the world.
+The study also confirmed what we long suspected: OSEC is a prevalent in the Philippines, but the crime is also emerging globally in other parts of the world.

 The study was unable to measure the prevalence of OSEC in large part because abuse as it is livestreamed is undetected, which, in turn, makes the crime underreported.
 Social media companies and live streaming platforms currently are simply not recognising when child sexual abuse is being live streamed on their online products and services.
 And when related online crimes against children, such as the sharing of photos and videos, are detected, companies vary widely in how much information they report to authorities.